BlaqueDevs/se-assignment-day-4-software-project-management-Sharonmbuya/README.md

  Allows for Easy Adjustments – Enables quick rescheduling when unexpected delays occur.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+  The software addresses inefficiency, data inaccuracy, poor collaboration, and security risks by automating workflows, ensuring data integrity, enabling seamless team communication, and strengthening cybersecurity.
+These problems are significant because they lead to lost productivity, financial losses, misinformed decisions, and potential data breaches, directly affecting business growth and customer trust.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
 ## 11. What are the main features or functionalities that make your software stand out?